nss-evening-cohort-11/nutshell-ewoks/README.md

 # Star Destroyer

 ## Description

+A project that features all missions, personnel, weapons, enemies, and sectors in our very own Star Wars galaxy.
+Users are able to create a mission.
+As well as edit the mission planetery sector and enemy target.
+Users can also add personnel and weapons for their missions.

-This project showcases the use of firebase and json data.
+This project features the use of firebase and json data.
 We used firebase to store our data.
-We used axios promises to retrieve the data capturing the response.
+We used axios promises to retrieve the data.

 ### Feature List
 - Google Login Button with Firebase